Khufu: Reign

-Length of reign
+Length

 It is still unclear how long exactly Khufu ruled over Egypt.
 Dates from Khufu's final years suggest that he was approaching his 30-year jubilee, but may have just missed it.

 One of them was found at the Dakhla Oasis in the Libyan Desert.
 Khufu's serekh name is carved in a rock inscription reporting the "Mefat-travelling in the year after the 13th (biennial) cattle count under Hor-Medjedu", reignal year 27.

 Several papyrus fragments, known as the Diary of Merer, were found at Khufu's harbor at Wadi al-Jarf.
 They log the transport of limestone blocks from Tura to the Great Pyramid of Giza in the "year after the 13th cattle count under Hor-Medjedw".

 The highest known date from Khufu's reign is related to his funeral.
 Four instances of graffiti from the western of two rock-cut pits along the south side of the Great Pyramid attest to a date from the 28th or 29th reignal year of Khufu: the 14th census, month 1 of the season Shemu (spring-early summer).

 The Royal Canon of Turin from the 19th Dynasty gives 23 years of rulership for Khufu.
 The ancient historian Herodotus gives 50 years, and the ancient historian Manetho even credits him 63 years of reign.
 These figures are now considered an exaggeration or a misinterpretation of antiquated sources.
-Judging by his enormous building activity, Khufu must have reigned for more than 23 years, but its virtually impossible to determine the exact length, as cattle counts were irregular during his reign and not necessarily anual or biannual.
+Judging by his enormous building activity, Khufu must have reigned for more than 23 years, but its virtually impossible to determine the exact length, as cattle counts were irregular during his reign and not necessarily annual or biannual.